levii-pires/bunsai/README.md

 ## Quick start

-BonSai is a full-stack agnostic framework for the web, built upon Bun [Bun](https://bun.sh) (in fact, it has Nunjucks and Sass as optional dependencies).
+BonSai is a full-stack agnostic framework for the web, built upon [Bun](https://bun.sh) (in fact, it has Nunjucks and Sass as optional dependencies).
 You can install it:

 ```sh
 bun add bonsai.js